- Better base V-6

-The IIHS gave the F-150 top "Good" scores on all crash tests and awarded the truck with a Top Safety Pick—a "Poor" score for headlight efficacy kept it from going much further.
+The IIHS gave the F-150 top "Good" scores on all crash tests but a "Poor" score for headlight efficacy.
 Federal testers gave the truck a five star overall score, including five stars for front- and side-impact safety and a four-star score for rollover protection.
 Compared to other full-size trucks, those are impressive scores.

 We have our quibbles though: advanced safety features are reserved for top-trim trucks, and we’ve had mixed experiences with those features so far.